 - For asynchronous reset, internal to the core, RST is synchronized to the clock domain in which it is used, to ensure that the FIFO initializes to a known state.
-This synchronization logic allows for proper reset timing of the core logic, avoiding glitches and metastable behavior. - For synchronous reset, because the reset pin is synchronous to the input clock and there is only one clock domain in the FIFO, no additional synchronization logic is needed.
+This synchronization logic allows for proper reset timing of the core logic, avoiding glitches and metastable behavior.
+To avoid unexpected behavior, it is not recommended to drive/toggle WR_EN/RD_EN when RST is asserted/high. - For common clock block and distributed RAM synchronous reset, because the reset pin is synchronous to the input clock and there is only one clock domain in the FIFO, no additional synchronization logic is needed. - For independent clock block and distributed RAM synchronous reset, because the reset pin (WR_RST/RD_RST) is synchronous to the respective clock domain, no additional synchronization logic is needed.
+However, it is recommended to follow these rules to avoid unexpected behavior: - If WR_RST is applied, then RD_RST must also be applied and vice versa. - No write or read operations should be performed until both clock domains are reset.